The History of Hogspore

 Many a year ago, fore the town got to be all growed up with the 800 some odd

-was the ones with the broken wagon axles.
-When the wagon train left em behind,
+the ones with the broken wagon axles.
+When the wagon train left em behind, they got to

 Bout 5 years ago, there was a couple of Harvard college communist students here

 for the summer doing research on the town’s founder, circuit riding Judge Aaron Rinseonce